super0827/moebiusDungeons/README.md

 <br>

 ### Mobius Dungeons needs to be refactored, and I can't do it alone.
-If you'd like to assist in refactoring the game, or would like to support me as a web developer you can donate to Moebius Dungeons via my [Paypal Account](paypal.me/MisuseofMana)
+If you'd like to assist in refactoring the game, or would like to support me as a web developer you can donate to Moebius Dungeons via my [PayPal Account](paypal.me/MisuseofMana)

 <br>